The Maori New Year in New Zealand

 Matariki is the Maori name given to the star cluster known as the Pleiades.
 For many iwis (tribes), seeing the star cluster rise before dawn around late-May early-June is the mark of a New Year.

-The event is celebrated across New Zealand in the form of festivals full of food, singing and dancing.
+The event is celebrated across New Zealand in the form of festivals full of food, singing, dancing and a public holiday.
 You are also likely to see markets, museum exhibitions and planetarium events dedicated to the Maori New Year.
 Matariki is also a time to remember those who passed during the past year, seen with positivity in the life and death cycle.

 So, what is Matariki?
 To introduce you to the New Zealand event, we have put together this quick guide explaining when Matariki is, what are the traditions and legends surrounding the star cluster and the time of year, how to see Matariki, and where to find information on finding Matariki events around New Zealand.

 Here are our favourite facts about Matariki – the Maori new year:

 - At 440 light-years away, Matariki is one of the closest star clusters to Earth

 - Matariki was one of the star clusters used by the early Maori settlers to navigate the Pacific Ocean on the first voyages to New Zealand

 - There are about 500 stars in the Matariki star cluster but only six are visible from the naked eye